 Do you know what’s crazy about this recipe?
 We probably eat some version of these lettuce cups at least two or three times a month.
 As a food blogger who rarely eats the same dinner twice, that tells you something about how tasty (and easy!) it is to make Asian Chicken Lettuce Cups at home.

-My Asian Veggie Lettuce Cups were a huge hit when I shared them a couple years ago but more often than not, we love adding some form of protein including ground turkey, shrimp, pork or even edamame.
-Since I always keep a well stocked Asian pantry, these come together quickly any night of the week with whatever ingredients I have on hand.
+My Asian Veggie Lettuce Cups were a huge hit when I shared them a couple of years ago but more often than not, we love adding some form of protein including ground turkey, shrimp, pork or even edamame.
+Since I always keep a well-stocked Asian pantry, these come together quickly any night of the week with whatever ingredients I have on hand.

 Now that farmers market season is upon us, these lettuce cups are perfect for using whatever vegetables you have on hand or are in season including asparagus, zucchini, green peas, carrots and more.
 The options are endless.